2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable Picks

 2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable PicksSeptember 3, 2017

-We can now officially say that there will be regular season pro football this week as the Kansas City Chiefs and New England Patriots kick off the 2017 season on Thursday night.
+We can officially say that there will be regular-season pro football this week, as the Kansas City Chiefs and New England Patriots kick off the 2017 season on Thursday night.

-Most fantasy football drafts have already taken place, but a few leagues are still scrambling to get theirs in before the season is officially underway.
+Most fantasy football drafts have already taken place, but a few leagues are still scrambling to get theirs in before the season is underway.

 Here's a look at the first four rounds of a mock draft conducted on Yahoo.
 I picked first in odd-numbered rounds and last in even-numbered rounds.